Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/extend/icons.md

 ### CSS background SVG

+CSS background icons should be used when you can't or don't want to refer to an external image, or if you want to include the icon in a CSS `::before` or `::after` pseudo-elements.

 You can use the SVG code within your CSS (be sure to escape any characters with [our internal `escape-svg()` function]({{< docsref "/customize/sass" >}}#escape-svg)).

 When no dimensions are specified via `width` and `height` on the `<svg>`, the icon will fill the available space.
 Note that the `xmlns` attribute is required.

 {{< example class="mt-0" >}}